giellalt/lang-mns/mns.md

 **LEXICON cj** for the tag +CC

+**LEXICON CS** for the tag +CS subjunctions, please

 Then comes the list of the conjunctions, so far only 3 of them.
+Is is important that we distinguish CC from CS

 **LEXICON Conjunctions** for the conjunctions themselves